l7mp/mc-wan/README.md

 Up to this point, SD-WAN policies could be applied to individual Kubernetes services only, but there is no way to distinguish SD-WAN policies based on the API endpoint or certain HTTP header values.
-The below shows how to add L7 traffic management policies to the basic specification by resusing the above ServiceImport/ServiceExport CRs.
+The below shows how to add L7 traffic management policies to the basic specification by reusing the above ServiceImport/ServiceExport CRs.

 ### Server-side L7 policies